Bitcoin-Betting-Official/Transition_from_Fairlay/README.md

 ### Faster Deposits

 The platform will allow transactions in any currency.
-From inception BTC, WBTC and ETH will be available.
-Making deposits via ETH or WBTC can be performed in a trustless manner by using a decentralized so called bridge, a special contract on the Ethereum Blockchain.
+From inception BTC and ETH will be available.
+Making deposits via ETH can be performed in a trustless manner by using a decentralized so called bridge, a special contract on the Ethereum Blockchain.
 Such deposits will be available in less than a minute.

 ## What is getting worse?